antmicro/kenning/docs/source/kenning-api.rst

 Model processing
 ~~~~~~~~~~~~~~~~

-The orange blocks and arrows in the :numref:`class-flow` represent the model live cycle:
+The orange blocks and arrows in the :numref:`class-flow` represent the model life cycle:

 * the model is designed, trained, evaluated and improved - the training is implemented in the :ref:`modelwrapper-api`.
-  This is an optional step - the already trained model can also be wrapped and used.
+  .. note:: This is an optional step - the already trained model can also be wrapped and used.
 * the model is passed to the :ref:`modelcompiler-api`, where it is optimized for a given hardware and later compiled,
 * during inference testing, the model is sent to the target using :ref:`runtimeprotocol-api`,
 * the model is loaded on target side and used for inference using :ref:`runtime-api`.